Buying a scanner is an important decision, and you need to consider all options to take a smart decision.

 If your scanning need includes professional quality images and photos, then a flatbed scanner with good resolution is more suitable.

-Scanning negatives, slides, or films flatbed scanner are a better option as you can’t feed them into the document feeder of a multi-functional scanner.
+If you want to scan negatives, slides, or films, flatbed scanners are a better option as you can’t feed them into the document feeder of a multi-functional scanner.

 Most photos cannot pass through the multi-functional scanner’s document feeder without damaged.

 Flatbed scanners are excellent for scanning artworks.
 Multifunctional scanners allow some bendable artwork through its document feeder, but the scanning results are not as professional as with the flatbed scanners.

 The artwork on canvas, wood panel, or illustration boards requires a flatbed scanner.
 Also, flatbed scanners can even scan 3D objects or artworks too.

 Some multifunctional scanners though offer flatbed for scanning artworks and 3D objects but these scanners do not provide lower resolution or bit depth, and the result is low image quality.

 You can find both Flatbed Scanners and All-in-one printers being offered with a automatic document feeder (ADF).